Szaki73/Video-Generator/README.md

 # Video Generator
-Useful tool to load pictures from a folder and create a video based on multiple cameras and filling missing frames with black one for syncronization.
+Useful tool to load pictures from a folder and create a video based on multiple cameras and filling missing frames with black one for synchronization.

 ## Installation:
 - You will need Python 3.13 or later.